vasilakisfil/Introspected-REST/README.md

 The spec does not provide a scheme for well-known URIs per resource or nested URI and this means that we need to build something upon well-known URIs functionality in order to provide introspection per resource.
-How this will be achieved can be defined by the community but a possible implementation to pass the desired resource URL as a query in the `metadata` well-known URI registry:
+How this will be achieved can be defined by the community but a possible implementation could be to pass the desired resource URL as a query in the `metadata` well-known URI registry:
 ```
 /.well-known/metadata?query=/api/users/1